dirmeier/sbijax/docs/index.rst

-It implements recent methods, such as *Sequential Monte Carlo ABC*, *Surjective Neural Likelihood Estimation*, *Neural Approximate Sufficient Statistics* or *Consistency model posterior*, as well as methods to compute model diagnostics and visualization of posterior distributions.
+It implements recent methods, such as *Sequential Monte Carlo ABC*, *Surjective Neural Likelihood Estimation*, *Neural Approximate Sufficient Statistics* or *Consistency model posterior*, as well as methods to compute model diagnostics and for visualizing posterior distributions.

 .. caution::